Listen or watch on your favorite platforms

 Procrastination can feel like an endless battle, one that we keep trying to win through discipline and force.
 We push ourselves harder, use stricter schedules, or employ rigid systems, only to find ourselves falling back into the same patterns.
 It’s easy to fall into the trap of thinking that procrastination is simply about lacking motivation or willpower, but the roots run deeper.

 In this episode, we explore the true nature of procrastination, examining its roots in fear, uncertainty, and avoidance.
-I’ll guide you through understanding why we often resist tasks that challenge our sense of self and how this resistance impacts our productivity.
-By diving into mindful techniques and practical strategies, we'll discover ways to address the emotions that hold us back and build habits that support our intentions.
+I guide you through understanding why we often resist tasks that challenge our sense of self and how this resistance impacts our productivity.
+By diving into mindful techniques and practical strategies, you’ll discover ways to address the emotions that hold you back and build habits that support your intentions.

 Join me as we uncover the power of self-compassion in overcoming procrastination and learn how to turn resistance into a tool for growth and productivity.